 9. Video Content Is the Most Preferred Type of Content

-Video consumption has tremendously increased in volume in the last year.
+As you probably expected, video consumption has tremendously increased in volume in the last year and it’s one of those content marketing trends that is here to last.
 Here are some interesting stats to understand the dimension of the idea:

 - YouTube has over a billion users, almost one-third of total internet users;